truemail-rb/truemail/README.md

   # By default this option is disabled, available for SMTP validation only.
   config.smtp_safe_check = true

   # Optional parameter.
 This option will enable tracking events.
-You can print tracking events to
+You can print tracking
-  # stdout, write to file or both of these.
+  # events to stdout, write to file or both of these.
+Logger class by default is Logger
+  # from Ruby stdlib.
 Tracking event by default is :error
   # Available tracking event: :all, :unrecognized_error, :recognized_error, :error
-  config.logger = { tracking_event: :all, stdout: true, log_absolute_path: '/home/app/log/truemail.log' }
+  config.logger = {
+    logger_class: MyCustomLogger,
+    tracking_event: :all,
+    stdout: true,
+    log_absolute_path: '/home/app/log/truemail.log'
+  }
 end
 ```